shhossain/computer_science/Statements and Functions/readme.md

 ## 2. while / do while statements

 A while statement always checks if the condition provided is True or False at the beginning of the loop and in case it is True, the block of code within the loop is executed.
 Otherwise, the loop is terminated.
+As it always checks the condition at the beginning it is also called as Entry-Controlled loop.

 * A code in C++ to implement the same: